huminhi/customer-management/README.md

 ## Run the project

-Clone project to local folder then go to customer-mangement project
+Clone project to local folder then go to customer-management folder

 Run
 ```